For the first time in human history, rulers can use statistics to gaslight their own populations.

 To paraphrase Machiavelli, perception matters more than reality because the politician controls perception, but he doesn’t control reality.

 (No, children, your almighty politician daddies up there cannot fix the economy.
 They can mess with it, they can mangle it, and they most certainly try, but trying to fix the economy with legal means is like trying to fix a Swiss watch with a jackhammer.)

 And besides, if enough people have the same perception – it is in itself a kind of reality.
-Just try to step in front of an angry crowd and try to convince them that their perception is false, here is the evidence.
-See how far you get…
+Or at least that is the conclusion populists of all stripes have finally come to.

 And for the first time in history, the politician has the tool to shape perception: official statistics.